 - Isotherms – models for adsorption.

 I assume that you are here to learn.
 I will do my best to help you achieve that goal.
 However, learning is primarily your responsibility.
 You should come to class prepared to participate in the lecture and ask questions.
 I am happy to meet with you outside of class to discuss questions you have.
-I also try to respond to email in a timely manner when possible.
+I also try to respond to email in a timely manner.

 Homework is designed to provide you with the opportunity to solidify concepts discussed in class.
 Homework assignments will typically require you to assimilate several concepts to solve a problem.
 I do this purposely, since I believe that this will help you to learn problem solving skills that will be crucial to your success as an engineer.